Medigap Plan G

 In case you aren't aware, Medigap Plan F will be discontinued in 2020.

 When that happens, no new enrollees can purchase Plan F. If you would remember what happened to Medigap Plan J, current enrollees were able to continue their plan.
-But because the insurance pool of enrollees are still getting older and sicker, the premiums went up.
-People who are still on Plan J are finding that moving to a Plan F (if they are healthy enough to do so) will save them money .
-Soon enough, I believe that this will happen to Medigap Plan F. In order to get complete coverage, you would need to move to Medigap Plan G while you are still healthy enough to do so..
+But because the insurance pool of enrollees is still getting older and sicker, the premiums went up.
+People who are still on Plan J are finding that moving to a Plan F (if they are healthy enough to do so) will save them money.
+Soon enough, I believe that this will happen to Medigap Plan F. In order to get complete coverage, you would need to move to Medigap Plan G while you are still healthy enough to do so.

 In California, it doesn't matter as much because we have the birthday rule here.
 This means that if you already have a Plan F in California, and want to move to a Plan G later, you can do so within 30 days of your last birthday.
 The insurance companies cannot ask you any Medical Questions to see if you qualify.
 However, this is not true in most states.